danplarkin/danplarkin/README.md

 - 👋 Hi, I’m @Dan
-- 👀 I’m interested in git, bash, docker, spark and AWS cloud services
+- 👀 I’m interested in git, jenkins, docker, python, bash and AWS cloud services
-- 🌱 I’m currently working on getting better with spark projects and git
+- 🌱 I’m currently working on getting better with CI/CD and DevOps platforms
 - 💞️ I’m looking to collaborate on anything!
 - 📫 How to reach me @danplarkin@gmail.com